 The IRS Changes Course at Trial

-At court, the taxpayers argued that the IRS erred in rejecting their installment agreement request.
-They requested an installment agreement whereby they would pay $1,200 per month in full discharge of their tax liabilities
+In court, the taxpayers argued that the IRS erred in rejecting their installment agreement request.
+They requested an installment agreement whereby they would pay $1,200 per month in full discharge of their tax liabilities.

 The law at the time provided that “except in instances when a reasonable extension of the statutory period for collection will allow an agreement to be accepted.”
 The collection statute was 10 years.
 Extensions were limited to no more than 5 years, plus up to 1 year to account for changes in the agreement (such as payment skips, interest rate changes, etc.).

 At trial, the IRS conceded that the taxpayers had $888 of excess income each month.
 But instead of conceding the case, the IRS took the position that it was correct in denying the taxpayers’ offers because the offers exceeded what the taxpayers could afford to pay.
 Note that the IRS had originally rejected the taxpayers’ offers because they were too low.
 Now at trial, the IRS argued that it was entitled to reject the taxpayers’ offers because the offers were too high.